 7. Keep learning and growing

 Staying curious and open to new experiences is key to being a successful artist.
 Seek out new opportunities to learn and develop your skills, whether it’s taking workshops, attending art events, or collaborating with other artists.
-By continuing to evolve your craft and stay relevant in a rapidly changing industry, you can achieve your goals and reach your full potential.
+By continuing to evolve your craft and stay relevant in a rapidly changing industry, you can achieve your goals and become the successful artist you long to be.

 8. Stay focused on your goals

-Building a successful career as an artist is a journey, and there will be setbacks and challenges along the way.
+Building a career as an artist is a journey, and there will be setbacks and challenges along the way.
 When the going gets tough, stay focused on your goals.
 In staying consistent in your creative practice, and being open to learning and growth, you can go beyond what you think you’re capable of doing, and reach your full potential.
 If you need to, reach out to other artists who can help keep you on track.
 You can also find an art mentor or art coach to help you stay on track.
+You can also read a good book to give you inspiration and focus.

 9. Be patient and persevere